Skip to Content

 Passed in 2020, the Great American Outdoors Act serves as a legal and funding tool to assist with initiatives to provide more green space for residents in rural and urban communities.
 The Outdoors for All Act, currently awaiting Senate approval, would expand on this progress by increasing access to parks and green spaces in low-income communities and communities of color.

 Protecting our country’s public lands has immense public health benefits.
-The Great American Outdoors Act passed with a wide bipartisan majority in 2020 and has made strides in the conservation and expansion of public lands and green spaces in the United States.
+The Great American Outdoors Act was passed with a wide bipartisan majority in 2020 and has made strides in the conservation and expansion of public lands and green spaces in the United States.
 The legislation addresses maintenance backlogs in national parks and provides a mechanism for grant-based funding to Tribal, state, and local governments to expand green space.
 The Great American Outdoors Act can be used as a legal and funding tool to assist with initiatives to provide more green space for residents in rural and urban communities and advance public health.

 Public lands improve public health